Linux 软件免费装

 2. Activate the plugin.

-3. Go to Tools → Content Time Lock to set your global defaults — lock message, countdown style, and custom CSS class.
+3. Go to Time Locker → Settings to set your global defaults — lock message, countdown style, and custom CSS class.

-4. Open any post or page, find the Time Lock metabox, check Enable Time Lock, choose who to restrict, set your unlock date and time, and save.
+4. Open any post or page, find the Time Lock Content metabox, check Enable Time Lock, choose who to restrict, select a lock mode (fixed date or days after registration), fill in the unlock value, and save.

 5. That is it.
-The content is now hidden until the date you set.
+The content is now hidden until the date or registration offset you set.

 屏幕截图: